 What is a security clearance?

 Military personnel, government employees, and government contractors may need access to certain classified information as part of their jobs.
 Accordingly, the federal government has devised a regulatory scheme to issue licenses for individuals to access this information.
-There are typically three types of security clearances: confidential, secret, and top secret.
+There are typically three types of security clearances.
+A confidential security clearance is the lowest level of clearance.
+Second, a secret clearance is the next level up.
+Finally, top secret is the highest level of clearance.
 Public Trust and Controlled Unclassified are lower designations that do not constitute security clearances but typically involve a background check.
-The level of access to information needed will usually determine the level of clearance needed.
+The level of access to information needed will usually determine what level of clearance the applicant needs.

 What is the process for applying for a clearance?